TypeFox/monaco-components/packages/monaco-editor-wrapper/README.md

 These are the examples specifically for `monaco-editor-wrapper` you find in the repository:

-- TypeScript editor worker using classical mode, [see](../examples/wrapper_ts.html)
+- TypeScript editor worker using classic mode, [see](../examples/wrapper_ts.html)
 - Language client & web socket language server example using extended mode [see](../examples/wrapper_ws.html) It requires the json language server to run.
 Use `start:server:json` from [here](../examples/package.json)
-- Multiple editors using classical mode [see](../examples/wrapper_adv.html)
+- Multiple editors using classic mode [see](../examples/wrapper_adv.html)
 - Langium statemachine language client and web worker based language server using extended mode [see](../examples/wrapper_statemachine.html)
-- Langium grammar language client and web worker based language server allowing to choose classical or extended mode [see](../examples/wrapper_langium.html)
+- Langium grammar language client and web worker based language server allowing to choose classic or extended mode [see](../examples/wrapper_langium.html)